clandau/clandau/README.md

 - continuing to work on my AWS skills

 ### 💻 skills
-- JavaScript, TypeScript, Java, AWS certified, SQL, NoSQL, Google Cloud, Firebase
+- JavaScript, TypeScript, Java, AWS certified, SQL, NoSQL, Google Cloud, Firebase, database design, project planning

 ### 👯 I’m looking to collaborate on
 - open to anything that utilizes my skills, but I am passionate about health and medicine